giorgosdi/nodeinfo/README.md

 # kubectl nodeinfo

 A `kubectl` plugin that provides you information for a given node.
-It will tell you what pods live in the a node and their utilization metrics and limits/requests
+It will tell you what pods live in the a node and their utilization metrics and limits/requests.
+You can also find the pods of a node for a particular namespace rather than querying in all namespaces.

 ## Installation